nicebyte/niceshade/README.md

 <a name="intro"></a>
 ## Introduction

-**nicegraf-shaderc** is a command-line tool that transforms HLSL code into shaders for various graphics APIs.
+**niceshade** is a library and a command-line tool that transforms HLSL code into shaders for various graphics APIs.
 Presently, the following APIs can be targeted:

 * OpenGL 4.3
 * OpenGL ES 3.1+